 Coloured your hair for the first time?
 You will need to know the best ways to ensure it stays glossy, voluminous, and the colour you intended it to be!

 Whether you have lightened your hair or gone for a darker, richer shade of brunette, a classic concern post-colouring is the development of unwanted brassy or reddish undertones.
-The good news is that you do not have to go back to the hair salon to prevent, or even correct them.

 For all shades of light-coloured or blonde hair, introduce a silver shampoo or purple shampoo to your haircare routine to neutralise orange hues and retain your perfect shade.
 For coloured hair that is brown, red, black (and everything in between), try the Vitamino Color haircare range by Serie Expert, to protect coloured hair, enhance shine and reduce colour fade.